 - 0.5 point each: Complete a classmate’s request for assignment or project participation.

 - 0.5 point each: Submit a candidate exam question to the form on Canvas.
 (Maximum 10 points.)

 - 2.0 point each: Submit an annotated bibliography entry to the form on Canvas.
 (Maximum 20 points.)

 - 1.0 point each: Complete one of the four course surveys (start-of-course, quarter-course, mid-course, and end-of-course), or other surveys indicated as eligible for participation points on the Quizzes page on Canvas.

 - 1.0 points Complete this page’s secret survey before week 2 to indicate you read the entire syllabus; to access it, click the word ‘secret’ earlier in this sentence.

 - Additional points: Additional points may be awarded based on other things that come up (for example, completing a student spotlight or bringing in a guest for a Q&A).

-It’s possible to complete your participation credit through peer review alone (by requesting extra peer reviews), through peer review and the forum, through peer review and study participation, or through any combination of these things.
-It generally would be very difficult to complete your participation credit without completing the majority of your peer reviews, however.
+It’s possible to complete your participation credit through peer review alone if you request additional peer reviews each week.
+You can also complete it through peer review and the forum, through peer review and study participation, or through any combination of these things.
+It generally would be very difficult to complete your participation credit without completing the majority of your assigned peer reviews, however.